blynkkk/docs/blynk.console/templates/info/hotspot-prefix.md

 # Hotspot Prefix

-It's used as SSID when the device works as WiFi access point during the Provision  .\
+It's used as part of SSID when the device works as WiFi access point or Bluetooth peripheral during the provisioning process.
-Use this field to give a name to the future access point.\
+By default, the device uses the "Blynk" prefix.

-\
+**Attention!** Only modify this setting if you're using a branded Blynk App.

 Follow these steps to set:

 * select the Product, open Info tab and copy it's Hotspot Prefix;
-* in Arduino IDE Sketch find a string that contains "#define PRODUCT_WIFI_SSID", change "Our Product" by pasting Hotspot Prefix from the previous step;
+* in your firmware, define `CONFIG_DEVICE_PREFIX` to use the same Hotspot Prefix from the previous step;

-Max length - 200 characters.
-Only letters, digits and space are allowed.
+Max length - 20 characters.
+Only letters, digits and spaces are allowed.